Director of STEAM Program

 - Supporting teachers in utilizing the STEAM spaces for their own instruction

-Applicants should have exemplary pedagogical skills, a passion for teaching and learning from young people, a commitment to fostering antiracist learning spaces, and a love for working with young people in all facets of their school experience.
-Teachers at Lincoln maintain a reflective practice that involves collaboration and critical dialogue with colleagues and division leadership about their teaching, and are committed to upholding and advancing Lincoln’s values of community, equity, and inclusion.
+Applicants should have exemplary pedagogical skills, a passion for teaching and learning from young people, and a love for working with students in all facets of their school experience.
+They will recognize the importance of hands-on, experiential learning to promote creativity and problem-solving skills.
+Teachers at Lincoln maintain a reflective practice that involves collaboration and critical dialogue with colleagues and division leadership, and they are committed to upholding and advancing Lincoln’s values of community, equity, and inclusion.

-- BA required; MA preferred, preference for education in STEAM related field
+- BA required; MA preferred, preference for education in STEM field

-- Experience and confidence using fabrication equipment (e.g. 3D printer, laser cutter)
+- Experience and confidence in using and teaching about fabrication equipment (e.g. 3D printer, laser cutter)

 - Proactive ability to initiate actions and develop programs with minimal supervision